portworx/px-dev/README.md

 ![logo](http://i.imgur.com/l8JRhxg.jpg)

-# PX-Dev alpha
+# PX-Developer Beta
-PX-Dev is elastic block storage for containers.
-Deploying PX-Dev on a server with Docker turns that server into a scale-out storage node.
-Storage runs converged on the same server as compute, giving bare-metal performance.
+PX-Developer is scale-out storage for containers.
+Run with container-granular controls for capacity, performance, and availability.
+Deploying the PX-Developer container on a server with Docker Engine turns that server into a scale-out storage node.
+Storage runs converged with compute and gives bare-metal drive performance.

-PX-Dev aims to improve the storage experience for DevOps teams using containers.
-This release is an alpha and we want to develop this solution with the community.
+PX-Developer aims to improve the storage experience for developer and DevOps teams using containers.
+This release is an open beta and we want to develop this solution with the community, including for enterprises.
+(More on our [blog](http://portworx.com/px-dev-beta/).)
 [Contact us](https://github.com/portworx/px-dev#contact-us) to share your feedback, work with us, and to request features.
-Stay tuned for updates on PX-Dev and our PX-Enterprise release.
+Stay tuned for updates on PX-Developer (PX-Dev for short) and our PX-Enterprise release.

 ## Install and Quick Start Guides
 As you develop and deploy your apps in containers, use PX-Dev for elastic storage capacity, managed performance, and high availability.